lennaertdegraaf/lennaertdegraaf/README.md

 - 👋 Hi, I’m @lennaertdegraaf
-- 👀 I’m interested in rowing, sailing, hicking, cooking and parenting.
+- 👀 I’m interested in rowing, sailing, hicking, cooking.
 - 🌱 I’m currently learning to create a personal blog site.
 - 💞️ I’m looking to collaborate on blog items.
 - 📫 How to reach me ... just send me a pull request.